CSE110-F2021/TestingTutorial/README.md

 ### Checking Variables
 If working with shadow DOM (e.g. `pomo-timer`) to check a `this.variable`:
+Assume that we have a global variable `totalSeconds` and we want to confirm its value.
 ```js
 it('Check that total seconds is accurate', () => {
   cy.window().then((win) => {